Bike Maintenance and Care Tips

 • Tighten stem bolts, handlebar bolts, and seat post bolts.

-• Ensure crank arms and pedals are securely fastened.
+• Make sure crank arms and pedals are snug.

-• Use a torque wrench for specific bolts requiring precise tightness.
+• Use a torque wrench for bolts that have specific torque specs.
+Guessing usually ends badly.

 Saddle and Handlebar Position

-• Adjust the saddle height so your leg is almost fully extended at the bottom of the pedal stroke.
+• Set saddle height so your leg is almost fully extended at the bottom of the pedal stroke.
+Not locked out, just nearly straight.

-• Adjust the saddle tilt to be level to support your sit bones comfortably.
+• Keep the saddle mostly level to properly support your weight.

-• Position the handlebars so they are within easy reach and at a comfortable height.
+• Position handlebars so they’re within easy reach and at a height that doesn’t strain your neck or shoulders.

 Suspension Maintenance

-• Clean the suspension seals and stanchions regularly.
+• Clean the suspension seals and stanchions after dirty rides.

-• Check for and tighten loose bolts around the suspension components.
+• Check for and tighten any loose bolts around suspension components.

 Basic Tools to Have